 Hairy Woodpeckers typically hitch up tree trunks or along large branches.
 They lean back against their stiff tail feathers and spring upward with both feet at once.

 Male and female Hairy Woodpeckers tend to maintain separate territories prior to pairing up in mid-winter.
 They often pair up with the mate from the previous year.
 The female’s usually becomes the choice of nesting territory.
 Courtship includes both birds drumming in duet, with ritualized tapping at symbolic nest sites by the female.

 Both male and female Hairy Woodpeckers excavate their nests–usually in dead trees.
 Excavation begins about 2 weeks before beginning to lay eggs.
-The female lays 3-6 eggs, which have an incubation period of 11-12 days.
+The female lays 3 to 6 eggs, which have an incubation period of 11 to 12 days.
 Both parents share incubation duties, with the male incubating at night; the female most of the day.
-Both parents feed the nestlings and the nestlings leave the nest 28-30 days after hatching.
+Both parents feed the nestlings and the nestlings leave the nest 28 to 30 days after hatching.
 They are fed by the parents for a while after having left the nest.

 In addition to the characteristics used to identify the Hairy Woodpecker, here are some fascinating facts about woodpecker behavior, anatomy, and feeding habits that are shared by all of the woodpecker species found at Edgewood.

 The most common call of the Hairy Woodpecker is a short, sharp peek note very similar to that of the Downy Woodpecker, but with a slightly lower pitch and often sounding more emphatic.
 Hairy Woodpeckers also make a rattle or whinny.
 This call is also similar to that of the Downy Woodpecker but does not descend in pitch at the end.
 Examples of these calls can be found here.